Nigeria-FHIR-Community/NPHCDA-ImmunizationIG/input/pagecontent/functional-requirements.md

         <td>IMMZ.FXNREQ.001</td>
         <td>IMMZ.A1.Obtain vaccination location information</td>
         <td>State Immunization Officer</td>
-        <td>The EIR system to be integrated with other existing health registries</td>
+        <td>The EIR system to be integrated with other existing registries</td>
         <td>I will know about new vaccination locations and be informed about any updated information</td>

     </tr>